carolinamattsson/transactions/README.md

 # Transactions

 This is a mechanistic, stochastic, generative model for financial transactions as recorded within a hypothetical universal payment system.
-The simplest possible version of the model: a group of N identical nodes activate at a uniform rate in continuous time, send a transaction to a random other node, and fund this transaction with a random fraction of their present account balance.
+The simplest possible version of the model: a group of N identical nodes activate as a memoryless point process in continuous time, send a transaction to a random other node, and fund this transaction with a random fraction of their present account balance.

 The model itself has three modules:
 * ACTIVATION.
-This module simulates node activation, given a node and its activity.
+This module simulates node activation, given the present time and a node's activity.
 * SELECTION.
-This module simulates the selection of a target for a transaction, given an activated node.
+This module simulates the selection of a target for a transaction, given the attractivity of all nodes.
 * PAYMENT.
 This module simulates a payment, given two nodes and the present account balances.

-The three modules are strung together in ` `.
-Notably, this involves storing the next node activation for each node in a min heap by timestamp so that the present account balances can be used in the TRANSACTION and (crucially) PAYMENT step.
+The three modules are strung together in `transact`, which simulates the next transaction.
+Notably, this involves storing the next node activation for each node in a min heap keyed by the timestamp so that transactions are simulated in time order.

-Using ` ` initializes the model and runs it.
-It is straightforward to run the model over many sequential chucks of time (e.g. simulating 52 weeks) when the activity distribution is poissonian (otherwise, it would need to be engineered differently).

-Each step of the model has various input parameters; the defaults produce the simplest possible version.

-Running the model requires a vector of initial balances.
-Initilaizing the model requires
+The system being modelled consists of N nodes, for now with simply a value for each of activity and attractiveness.
+Initializing the model populates the heap with the first activations, normalizes the attractivity, and gives each node an initial balance.

+Using `run_default(N,T)` initializes the model with N nodes and uses it to simulate T transactions, as an example.